stephini/SMAS_Launcher/readme.md

 5. Run the executable file.
 6. The launcher will launch the game, and you can start playing.

-## Option 2: Using Python (Recommended for Python users)
+## Option 2: Using Python (Recommended for those familiar with Python)
+(Please consult the section below on Installing Python)

-[Python](https://www.python.org/downloads/) has tentative support for Mac and Linux.
+[Python] has tentative support for Mac and Linux.

 *Note: During the installation of Python make sure to check the box that adds Python to PATH.*